Domain PC Benefits

-When ECN's User and Desktop Services (UDS) group provides pricing and specifications for new computer purchases, some faculty and staff ask about using laptop computers instead of desktop computers and/or how ECN handles administrative privileges on computers in our environment.
+When ECN's User and Desktop Services (UDS) group provides pricing and specifications for new computer purchases, some faculty and staff ask about how ECN handles administrative privileges on computers in our environment.

-In the ECN UDS support scheme, an "ECN-supported" computer is one for which we have sole administrative privileges and which is always connected to the Purdue network.
-ECN-supported PCs typically offer these benefits:
+In the ECN UDS support scheme, an ECN "standard" computer is one for which we have sole administrative privileges and which is always connected to the Purdue network.

-For most faculty and staff, we recommend using an ECN-supported computer as your primary computer.
-A laptop and/or other "self-supported" computer (described below), of course, remain valid choices when the need exists.
+For most faculty and staff, we recommend using a standard ECN Domain computer as your primary computer.
+A laptop, of course, remains a valid choice when the need exists.
 (Please note that special policies apply for those who handle sensitive or restricted information and/or intellectual property.)

-We strongly recommend that you store no data locally on a laptop (except perhaps the limited files you might need for a particular trip) and use a laptop mostly as a tool for remotely accessing an ECN-supported desktop PC.
-This limits your exposure if the laptop were to be lost, stolen, or broken (either its software or hardware).
+We strongly recommend that you store no data locally on such a PC (except perhaps the limited files you might need for a particular trip).
+If you use a laptop mostly as a tool for remotely accessing a domain desktop PC, it limits your exposure if the laptop were to be lost, stolen, or broken (either its software or hardware).

-For laptops purchased through ECN, we do provide hardware troubleshooting service.
+For machines purchased through ECN, we do provide hardware troubleshooting service.
 We will contact the manufacturer, arranging for replacement parts and/or on-site parts installation services, as needed.
-We offer this service only for the specific laptop models which ECN recommends.
+We offer this service only for the specific laptop models and recommended desktop computer models which ECN recommends.

 ECN does not provide installation services for any Linux-based operating system on "self-supported" computers.
 If your work requires administrative privileges on a Linux PC, you will be responsible for downloading and installing the Linux distribution which you prefer.

-As in our laptop support scheme, ECN's software troubleshooting services may be limited to erasing the computer's hard drive and reinstalling a Windows operating system and a basic suite of applications.
+ECN's software troubleshooting services may be limited to erasing the computer's hard drive and reinstalling to a known good state.
 (As noted above, these services are available only for ECN-recommended models.)

-ECN reserves the right to disconnect rogue computers and devices from the network.
+- ECN reserves the right to disconnect computers and devices causing issues.

 Contact us to discuss your specific needs.